openhab/openhab1-addons/bundles/binding/org.openhab.binding.tcp/README.md

 will be common for all the TCP connections of this binding, both client and server connections.
 It is thus not possible to have different postambles for two distinct endpoints.

 > Note: This is optional for the configuration and not necessary for receiving data.
-Item-defintions are enough for receiving data.
-(Developer confirm?
-20150128).
+Item-definitions are enough for receiving data.
 There's a bug in the binding that requires at least one udp configuration to be defined or the binding will not send UDP messages.

 | Property | Default | Required | Description |